lite-xl/lite-xl.github.io/docs/setup/overview.md

 Lite XL also ships packages with extra plugins, marked with `addons`.
 These packages provide better out-of-the-box experience.

-# Platform-specific installation
+# Install

 Installing Lite XL is usually as simple as downloading the package and extracting it.
 However, here are some platform-specific installation instructions.

+- [Windows][1]
+- [Linux][2]
+- [macOS][3]

+# Plugins

+Plugins are a means to extend Lite XL for more features.
+Lite XL comes with a default set of plugins, and the user can install their own.

+There are a few types of plugins, namely:

-- Windows
+- Language plugins
-- Linux
+- Theme plugins
-- macOS
+- Other plugins

-## Windows

-Lite XL provides installers (`.exe`) and `.zip` packages for Windows.

-1. Download the Lite XL installer for your appropriate architecture.
-2. Once it is downloaded, run the installer to install Lite XL.

-Alternatively, you may download a `.zip` archive, extract it and run Lite XL from there.
+Themes and support for other languages are implemented via plugins.

+[1]: windows.md
+[2]: linux.md
+[3]: macos.md